History of ELCM

 A BRIEF HISTORY OF THE ELCM

-The Lutherans were scattered throughout the country and the work was divided into two areas, centred in Penang and Kuala Lumpur.
-With the help of Pastors from the TELC, and regular support of the Leipzig Missionaries at first and then the Church of Sweden Mission later, the Lutheran Church began to be more organized.
+The Lutherans were scattered throughout the country and the work was divided into two areas, cantered in Penang and Kuala Lumpur.
+With the help of pastors from the TELC, and regular support of the Leipzig Missionaries at first and then the Church of Sweden Mission later, the Lutheran Church began to be more organized.
+This marked the beginning of a consolidated effort to establish Lutheran work in Malaysia.

-From that time, the Church grew by leaps and bounds, leading to local people graduating from the seminary as Pastors.
+From that time, the Church grew by leaps and bounds, leading to local people graduating from the seminary as pastors.
 The first Local Bishop, the Rt.Rev.E.B.Muthusami was consecrated on the 31st October, 1976.
 The second local Bishop, the Rt.Rev.Julius D. Paul was consecrated on the 10th April 1988.
-In 1994, the ELCMS had to separate from Singapore and became the Evangelical Lutheran Church in Malaysia (ELCM).The current Bishop, Rt.
-Rev. Dr. Solomon Rajah was elected on the 1 st of November 2008 and consecrated on the 21 st February 2009.
+In 1994, the ELCMS had to separate from Singapore and became the Evangelical Lutheran Church in Malaysia (ELCM).
+The fourth Bishop, Rt.
+Rev. Dr. Solomon Rajah was elected on the 1st of November 2008 and consecrated on the 21st February 2009.
+The current Bishop, Rt.
+Rev. Steven Lawrence was elected on 9th November 2019 and consecrated on 4th July 2024.

 The Structure of the ELCM